Methods of Sales

 Find items online or by mail, then mail in a bid.
 Bids cannot be submitted electronically.
 GSA sells by sealed bid when the sale items are in scattered locations.
 The Invitation for Bid (IFB) contains the item descriptions, sale terms and conditions, item locations, inspection times, and bid form.

 Interested customers complete the bid form and mail it to the address shown in the IFB.
 GSA must receive bids by the opening date and time indicated on the IFB.
 Late bids are not accepted under any circumstances.
 GSA opens all bids publicly.

 A spot bid sale is a "silent auction" with bids written down rather than voiced.
 GSA offers property item by item and awards it to the highest bidders on the same day.
 Bidders may bid only once per item, unless the item is re-offered.

 GSA Surplus Personal Property Sales Systems: Announce and track sales of property sold through offline bidding, such as public auction and view a listing of surplus property available for sale and organized by geographic location.

 GSA Fleet Vehicle Sales: View vehicles for sale in an auction environment.

 GovSales: Search for surplus property and connect to seller's websites to bid on or buy items.

-Note: GSA employees or spouse or minor child of GSA employees, or their agents, may not bid on federal personal property.
-An employee of another agency may bid if he/she is not prohibited from doing so by his/her employing agency's rules or regulations.
+Note: A GSA employee, or a spouse or minor child of a GSA employee, or their agents, may not bid on federal personal property.
+An employee of another agency may bid if they are not prohibited from doing so by the employing agency's rules or regulations.